-Jess and David are joined by Professor Peter McEvoy to discuss what's being done to help sufferers address their social anxiety now and in the future.
+Does your heart race in social settings?
+Professor Peter McEvoy talks about social anxiety and what's being done to help sufferers now and in the future.

 Many of us are fearful of being judged by others.
 But, for those with social anxiety disorder, the associated negative thoughts and physical sensations – a racing heartbeat, irregular breathing and tense muscles – can be crippling.